LoicCol/eve/README.md

 - [x] Improve this README for clarity and usability.
 - [x] PWA - Chrome
 - [x] New sidebar
+- [x] Prepare for the first production release.

 ### Upcoming Features